Care of lacerations

 Foreign bodies are sometimes present in wounds, depending on the mechanism.
 Wounds involving glass are likely to have foreign bodies, lacerations due to sharp metal rarely do, and wounds involving other substances are of intermediate risk.
 Although not very sensitive, a patient’s complaint of feeling a foreign body is fairly specific and should not be ignored.
 Localized pain or tenderness in a high-risk wound also is suggestive, particularly if pain worsens with active or passive motion.
 Wound examination and exploration are not sensitive for small foreign bodies unless the wound is superficial and its full depth is visible.

 Joint penetration should be suspected when wounds near a joint are deep or involve penetrating trauma.
+A CT scan of the joint is highly sensitive for small volumes of intra-articular air, which indicate joint penetration (1 Evaluation reference Lacerations are tears in soft body tissue.
+Care of lacerations Enables prompt healing Minimizes risk of infection Optimizes cosmetic results read more ).
 When in doubt, the joint may be injected with normal saline under sterile conditions.
 Visualization of injected fluid within an adjacent wound confirms joint penetration and such wounds should be irrigated expediently by a specialist in the operating room.

 Imaging studies are recommended for all wounds involving glass and for other wounds if a foreign body is suspected because of the mechanism, the symptoms, or an inability to examine the wound’s full depth.
 If glass or inorganic material (eg, stones, metal fragments) is involved, plain x-rays are taken; glass bits as small as 1 mm are usually visible.
 Organic materials (eg, wood splinters, plastic) are rarely detected with plain x-rays (although the outline of larger objects may be visible because of their displacement of normal tissue); various other modalities have been used, including ultrasonography, CT, and MRI.
 None of these is 100% sensitive, but CT may offer the best balance between accuracy and practicality.
 A high index of suspicion and careful exploration of all wounds are always appropriate.